enricopesce/oracle-kubernetes-engine-deploy/README.md

 The default settings deploy a simple cluster leveraging the [Oracle Cloud Free Tier](https://www.oracle.com/cloud/free/) with no cost, always free (2 VM ARM Ampere A1 Compute).

-## Why Pulumi?

-I chose Pulumi because it is very easy to automate and develop logical implementations.
-The main features are:

-- Automatic creation of the VCN with subnetting calculation; you only need to define the supernet CIDR.
-- Automatic discovery of all availability domains to best configure the OKE pools spreaded across all domains to obtain maximum availability.
-- Automatic discovery of the latest, correct and optimized OKE node image.
-- Kubernetes config file automagically generated, ready to use, for example, with `export KUBECONFIG=$PWD/kubeconfig`.

 ## Prerequisites